mceSystems/node-jsc/README.md

 ```

 Which will build:
-* Webkit (JavaScriptCore and WTF only), node.js and the rest of it's dependecies (including jscshim) as static libraries.
+* Webkit (JavaScriptCore and WTF only), node.js and the rest of its dependecies (including jscshim) as static libraries.
 * **NodeIOS iOS framework**, which bundles all of the compiled static libraries and provides a simple function for running node (in NodeIOS.h):
   ```c
   int node_start(int argc, char *argv[]);
   ```
-  ***It is highly recommended to use the NodeIOS framework, rather then using the libraries directly.***
+  ***It is highly recommended to use the NodeIOS framework, rather than using the libraries directly.***

 ### Building on Windows

 **Prerequisites**
   * Follow **"Installing Development Tools" from [Webkit's Windows build instructions](https://webkit.org/webkit-on-windows/), steps 1-9**.

 **Building**
-From the command line, at node-jsc's root directory, use vcbuild.bat to generate a Visual Studio solution and build it:
+From the command line, at the node-jsc root directory, use vcbuild.bat to generate a Visual Studio solution and build it:
 ```
 vcbuild.bat vs2017 x64 nosnapshot noetw noperfctr jsc
 ```